Dre Campbell Farm

 Storing

-Store garlic in a cool, dry place.
+Store garlic in a cool, dry place at room temperature.

 Save larger bulbs for the next planting season.
 Just keep them dry until you’re ready to plant.